bitmakerlabs/python-dev-setup-guide-mac/README.md

 ![SSH Agent](assets/sshagent.png)

-Check the **Remember password in my keychain** box and then type in the passphrase that you used to generate the SSH Key, and press **OK**.
+Make sure the **Remember password in my keychain** box is checked.

+Then type in the passphrase that you used to generate the SSH Key, and press **OK**.

 If you see the following, then your Github account has been set up properly!